ferdinand-beyer/init/doc/README.md

 ## Small footprint

-Init is a fairly small library and has very few dependencies.
-At the moment, it only requires [`com.stuartsierra/dependency`][dependency-lib].
+Init is a fairly small library and has no required dependencies.

-Other dependency are optional and users will need to provide them when they want to use their functionality:
+Optional dependencies:

 * [`com.fbeyer/autoload`][autoload] for service-loader style discovery